tudelft/cuda_event_ops/README.md

 ## To do

 - [x] Check for zero val in splatting
+- [ ] Out of bounds check in warp is not consistent with ifs in splat?
+- [ ] WIP: look into gradient issue with splatting
+- [x] WIP: allow to define number of warps?
 - [ ] Check best approach to threads: one per point?
 Or independent of points?
 - [ ] Use accessors to make CUDA code more readable
 - [ ] Beautify code generally